US-Fabrics/usf-api-buildpack-pdftk/README.md

 much of this is modeled from a similar project at https://github.com/ardalann/heroku-pdftk-buildpack
 ```

 ## How to use

 1. Add this buildpack to your app.
+Specify this url https://github.com/US-Fabrics/usf-api-buildpack-pdftk

 ## How to upgrade PDFTK